shoyle-katz/rankine/README.md

 rankine
 =======

-A code showcasing some principles of basic scientific data processing in Python for SWC at UIUC.
+A demonstration of some principles of scientific data processing in Python for Software Carpentry (SWC) at UIUC.